 I know what it costs to leave.
-I know what it means to come back.
+I know what it took to come back.

 Kukui Plaza, Downtown Honolulu